Math, Date/Time & utils (hApi unit)

 Get_Full_Date_String

-function formats a date value into a string representation, including optional day name, month name, and year number.
+Formats a date value into a string representation, including optional day name, month name, and year number.

 It supports different date formats based on locale settings.